anishrana2001/Openshift/EX267-V2.8 /02-03-workbench-size.md

   - Click the `Git icon`, and change to the `RHOAI2.13` branch by clicking `Current Branch` and selecting `origin/RHOAI2.13`.
   In the JupyterLab file browser, navigate to the `AI26X-apps/intro/notebooks-collaboration` directory and **double click** the `hello.ipynb` notebook to open it.

-5. Create a Python notebook called `experiment1.ipynb` that displays a basic scatter plot.
+Step 5.
+Create a Python notebook called `experiment1.ipynb` that displays a basic scatter plot.
     - **Right-click** the empty canvas of the file browser, and then **click New Notebook**.
     - Alternatively, **click File** and then select **New → Notebook**.
     - In the dialog that opens, select **Python 3.9** as the **kernel**, and click **Select**.